aylmercarson/emsurge/INSTRUCTIONS.md

 Please, proceed to refactor the solution to solve the issues you mentioned in Exercise 1.

 ## Exercise 3 - Replication of Existing Patterns in a Solution
 Please, replicate the same functionality for animals.
-I.e. there should be page showing a list of animals.
+I.e. there should be a page showing a list of animals.
 Clicking on an animal should show the details of the animal.
 An animal has the following properties:
 - Id
 - Species